FC Baník Ostrava: Historical names

+Stadiums

+In the early beginnings from 1922 to 1925, the club was without its own ground or stadium.
+The first ground was completed in Ostrava's miner district "Kamenec" in 1925.
+Banik was playing there for 9 years and moved to southern part of Silesian Ostrava near by a park "Stará střelnice" (Old Shooting range).
+It was a special place, because a cable car with coal was running above one of the wooden stands.
+That was also one of the reasons why the stadium started to fail league criteria in the early 1950s.

+The club management was looking for a new place for the new stadium and found it in the area of former basalt quarry.
+They then started building a new stadium for more than 30,000 spectators and named it Bazaly after the basalt.
+It was Banik's home from 1959 to 2015 and later had a capacity of approximately 17,500 seats.
+Currently, Bazaly is being transformed into a youth academy that will have 5 training fields.

-Their stadium is the Městský stadion – Vítkovice Aréna, which has a capacity of 15,275.
+In 2015 the club moved to Ostrava's Městský stadion, which has a capacity of 15,275.

-Future: There is some talk that the city will build an all soccer stadium in the area formerly occupied by the coal mine Zárubek.
-Though the plans are in the initial stages with no expected construction time.

 Supporters

 In the late 2000s Baník had attendances higher than most within the Czech First League.

 Ultra supporters of Baník call themselves Chachaři, which means "bad boys" in the local dialect.
 Some of the ultras' songs contain lyrics proudly demonstrating willingness to not only sing, but also fight for their club.
 Baník's ultras have made friendships over the years, and in 2006 celebrated 10 years of partnership with 2nd division Poland club, GKS Katowice.
 The celebration took the form of a game between the two teams, organised by the clubs' directors.
 The fixture took place at GKS's stadium, where throughout the 90 minutes the opposing sets of fans sung one another's songs.
 At the end of the game, both sets of fans climbed over metal fences in order to race onto the pitch come the final whistle to embrace and exchange scarves.